Why My iPhone Keeps Restarting

 You can do it this way: connect your iPhone to the power source via the original cable.
 If iPhone stops restarting, try another cable or charger.
 If the error appears again, the battery may get damaged and you need to change it.

 Part 2.
 How to Recover Data from iPhone

-After trying all methods above, if you still can’t fix iPhone keeps restarting error unfortunately, you may need to recover the important data from the device.
+After trying all methods above, if you still can’t fix iPhone keeps restarting the error, unfortunately, you may need to recover the important data from the device.
 Here are 3 options for you.

 Option 1: Recover Data from iTunes Backup

 If you have an iTunes account, sign in and go to Summary > Backups > Restore Backup.
-Select a backup version to recover on basis of the update date.
+Select a backup version to recover on basis of the updated date.